Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 There is a shower and toilet block located in an old stone barn covered in ivy but is said to be very very basic.
 Some reviews have been 5 stars as it was just what they needed and others have stated it was dirty and unhygienic.

 The campsite is in a stunning area and is a great place to stay for a night or two.
-There is beautiful scenery all around the campsite and is perfect for those who really want to experience the beauty of camping in the Yorkshire Dales.
+There is beautiful scenery all around the campsite and is perfect for those who really want to experience the beauty of campsites in the Yorkshire Dales.
 If you are looking for more of a comfortable and homely stay with more facilities available I would look to stay elsewhere.

 Masons Caravan & Campsite